Goehybrid/free-runner/README.md

 # Space Chase
 #### An infinite runner game that I have created for my INF Senior Project class

-The game is built on the following technologies:
+The game is built using the following technologies:

 * HTML5
 * JavaScript